norment/redcap/README.md

 -   Readiness for **distributed and collaborative analyses** across infrastructures

-By operationalizing these capabilities in TSD, the project aims to make advanced data management and analysis **accessible to a broad range of research users**, independent of technical background.
+By operationalizing and documenting these capabilities in TSD, the project aims to make advanced data management and analysis **conceptually accessible to a broad range of research users**, independent of technical background.

 ------------------------------------------------------------------------